keerthic1823/core_java/README.md

 ## Polymorphism – Overloading

 Shows compile-time polymorphism by defining multiple methods with the same name but different parameter lists (varying count, type, or order).
+Also demonstrates the compiler's overload resolution order — exact match, then widening, then autoboxing, then varargs — only one type of match is possible at a time.

 **Files:** `MOL.java`